By Amanda Winn

 There are many paths to financing your surrogacy.
 With careful research and planning, you can discover which methods will work best for you, and your surrogacy goals will be within reach.

-About the Author: Amanda Hopping-Winn joined Family Equality Council in December 2017 as Chief Program Officer.
-Amanda has always been passionate about serving marginalized families and brings with her over 10 years of expertise in program development and evaluation.
-She and her partner live in Portland, OR with their two young children.
+About the Author: Amanda Winn has always been passionate about serving marginalized families and brings with her over 10 years of expertise in program development and evaluation.
+She lives in Portland, OR with her two young children.
 Amanda adapted this article from the information on the website www.surrogate.com.